Meterbit/PIXLPAL-M1/components/OpenAI-ESP32/tinyusb/README.md

 ### 2. Use component directly

-Use this option for custom TinyUSB applications.
+Use this option for custom TinyUSB Mtb_Applications.
 In this case you will have to provide configuration header file ``tusb_config.h``.
 More information about TinyUSB configuration can be found [in official TinyUSB documentation](https://docs.tinyusb.org/en/latest/reference/getting_started.html).

 You will also have to tell TinyUSB where to find the configuration file.
 This can be achieved by adding following CMake snippet to you main component's ``CMakeLists.txt``: